 Over the weekend, the New York Times did the same thing.

-You heard correctly.
+Yes, you heard correctly.

-Greetings, my good friends in Rush Limbaugh back at you here on the EIB network.
+Greetings, my good friends in Rush Limbaugh, back at you here on the EIB network.

-800-282-2882 if you want to be on the program.
+800-282-2882, if you want to be on the program.

-This is from the New York Times over the weekend, is removing the state, i.e., Greece, the Greek government, from the marketplace in crucial sectors like health care, transportation, and energy.
+Another reform high on the list, this is from the New York Times over the weekend, is removing the state, i.e. Greece, the Greek government, from the marketplace in crucial sectors like healthcare, transportation, and energy, and allowing private investment.

-And the health care industry would help bring down prices in these areas, which are among the highest in Europe.
+Economists say that the liberalization of trucking routes where a truck license can cost up to $90,000 and the healthcare industry would help bring down prices in these areas, which are among the highest in Europe.

 I'm not making this up.

-The New York Times, one of the biggest advocates of socialized medicine in this country, one of the biggest advocates of Obamacare, is suggesting that one of the things Greece can do is get out of the health care business, privatize it, privatize transportation, and privatize energy.
+The New York Times, one of the biggest advocates of socialized medicine in this country, one of the biggest advocates of Obamacare, is suggesting that one of the things Greece can do is get out of the healthcare business, privatize it, privatize transportation, and privatize energy.

-You gotta have a truck license.
+You got to have a truck license.

 You got a $90,000 for a truck license.

-A trucking license costs up to 90 grand.
+A trucking license costs up to $90,000.

-The point here is we are headed where Greece is.
+Now, the point here is we are headed where Greece is.

-The IMF, uh European Union, and the European Central Bank have all said that New York Times agrees with this.
+The IMF, European Union, and the European Central Bank have all said that New York Times agrees with this.

-The only way to get out, the only way to lower prices in energy and health care and transportation is to get the government out of it and have private investment.
+The only way to get out, the only way to lower prices in energy and healthcare and transportation is to get the government out of it and have private investment.

-So to fix, is this is it buttresses my point to fix what's wrong?
+So to fix, this is, it buttresses my point, to fix what's wrong, we need conservatism in Greece.

 We need to get rid of socialism and liberalism.